raspberrypilearning/turtle-tracker/en/step_4.md

 --- task ---
 Run your code to see **Turtle 2** draw its route using the x and y coordinates from the lists.

-You can try unchecking the location variable and the x coord and y coords lists and arranging them on the Stage and then clicking on **Turtle 2** to understand how the data is used.
+You can try checking the boxes next to the location variable and the x coord and y coords lists and arranging them on the Stage and then clicking on **Turtle 2** to understand how the data is used.

 ![Stage with data shown for Turtle 2](images/turtle-2-data-on-stage.png)